-This easy coffee and walnut loaf is packed with freshly brewed coffee, cinnamon and crunchy walnuts and topped with a dairy-free coffee buttercream, making it the perfect classic cake recipe for morning or afternoon tea.
+This easy coffee and walnut loaf cake is packed with freshly brewed coffee, cinnamon and crunchy walnuts and topped with a dairy-free coffee buttercream, making it the perfect classic cake recipe for morning or afternoon tea.

-A while ago I was reading an article on another blog (I don’t remember which) where they were talking about cooking classic recipes from an old Women’s Weekly cookbook and mentioned a coffee walnut cake that sounded so incredible, I knew I needed to make it.
+A while ago I was reading an article on another blog (I don’t remember which) where they were talking about cooking classic recipes from an old Women’s Weekly cookbook and mentioned a classic English coffee walnut cake that sounded so incredible, I knew I needed to make it.
 I immediately tried to search for the recipe online, but without much luck I decided to try and create what I imagined it to be myself.

 Tthe result is the perfect slice of cake for morning or afternoon tea, best enjoyed eaten with a fork while enjoying a hot cup of tea or coffee.

 This loaf cake is soft, with chopped walnuts in every other bite.
 It’s got hints of coffee without being too strong and it’s got warmth from cinnamon bringing it all together.
 Every time I make it I’m reminded that this English classic is one of my all time favourite cake flavours.

 Women’s Weekly recipes are a staple in many Australian homes.
 Some of my favourite memories of my childhood are sitting and playing with my pink tea set, watching while my Grandmother took a break from the chores and cooking to read her Women’s Weekly magazine.
 It was a touch of glamour in her everyday routine.